 small handful julienned cucumber, for garnish (optional)

-Bring a pot of water to a boil, season with salt, and cook the noodles to your liking (I prefer al dente).
-Drain and rinse with cold tap water, then plop into a bowl.
+- Bring a large pot of water to a boil, season with salt, and cook the noodles to your liking (I prefer al dente).
+Drain and rinse with cold water, then plop into a bowl.

-Meanwhile, in a skillet over medium heat, add the olive oil and pork belly and pan-fry for about 5 to 7 minutes, until some of the fat has rendered out and the pork is slightly browned at the edges.
-Add the onion and sauté for another 1 to 2 minutes until no longer raw.
-Stir in the black bean paste and fry for 1 to 2 minutes.
+- Meanwhile, in a medium skillet over medium heat, heat the oil.
+Cook the pork, stirring occasionally, for 5 to 7 minutes, until some of the fat has rendered out and the pork is slightly browned at the edges.
+Add the onion and cook, stirring, for another 1 to 2 minutes, until no longer raw.
+Stir in the black bean paste and continue to cook, tossing occasionally, for 1 to 2 minutes.

-Add 1/4 cup of the cooking liquid from the pasta to the pan with the sauce, bring to a boil, and let thicken and reduce by about half.
-Season with a pinch of sugar, and salt and pepper to taste.
+- Add ¼ cup of the cooking liquid from the noodles to the pan with the sauce, bring to a boil, and let thicken and reduce by about half.
+Add the sugar; season with salt and pepper and stir to combine.